moveslikejaekyu/Portfolio/README.md

 8. ### Other works

 In my project, me and my project mates have to make classifiers for distinguish whether user is hactivist or not.
 First of this step, we have to make our own hand-written sentiment classifer with 16000 tweet sentences.
 Because we can't get precise hactivist words dictionary so we have to make our own hactivist words dictionary with standards for our project.
 We labeled all tweet sentences whether it is a hactivist's sentence or not.
 If it is a hactivist's sentence or contained keywords from our counter code, we labeled 1.
-If it is a normal sentence or not english sentence, we labeled 0.
+If it is a normal sentence or not english sentence, we labeled 0.</br>
 </br>

    ![criteria_sentiment](criteria_sentiment.png)
    </br>

-   These are the examples that we labeled.
+   These are the examples that we labeled.</br>
    </br>

    ![example_sentiment](example_sentiment.png)
    </br>

    Because there are words like hacker, hacking contained in sentence, we labled 1.
-And we labeld 0 for below sentences because those are normal sentences or non english sentences.
+And we labeld 0 for below sentences because those are normal sentences or non english sentences.</br>
    </br>

    ![sentiment](sentiment.png)
    </br>

    This is just few part of our sentiment classifier.
 I labeled 2000 tweets from 11 users.
-   Finally we completed labeling all the tweets, and use this sentiment classifier to next step.
+   Finally we completed labeling all the tweets, and use this sentiment classifier to next step.</br>
     </br>

    ### [Cleaned_Dataset](cleaned_dataset.pdf)  </br>